babslekson/Devops-pbl/Ansible-Configuration-Management_P11/README.md

 # ANSIBLE CONFIGURATION MANAGEMENT – AUTOMATE PROJECT 7 TO 10
 ![jenkins](pbl11/project11.png)
 ---

+## Tasks
+- Install and configure Ansible client to act as a Jump Server/Bastion Host
+- Create a simple Ansible playbook to automate servers configuration

 ### STEP 0
 ---
 ### Create a new repository on github named ansible config-mgt